WW Higher Education Media Fellowship

 Yes.
 Fellows will be expected to publish or air their project with their home news organization or an independent outlet.
 Applicants must include a letter of recommendation from an editor that includes a statement of support to participate in this project.

 The Fellowship is open to U.S. journalists who are education beat reporters or those whose work experience includes reporting on education and associated workforce development, social, or public policy issues.
 Fellows may be staff or professional freelance journalists.
 Print, multimedia, radio, TV, and online editors and journalists from local and national publications and digital-only news platforms are eligible, as are freelancers who target mainstream/corporate and independent media outlets.

 Ineligible applicants include employees of professional organizations, educational institutions, think tanks, alumni periodicals, advocates, or groups focused on research, advocacy or lobbying.

 Are there other Fellowship requirements?

 Fellows are required to attend two events a year.
-The Fellowship will begin with the CTE symposium hosted by the WW Foundation.
+The Fellowship will begin with the postsecondary CTE symposium hosted by the WW Foundation.
 The symposium will run from a Friday evening until a Sunday afternoon.
-In the fall of the Fellowship year, Fellows will also be able to attend a CTE Collaborative convening.
-This convening is hosted by the ECMC Foundation and will bring Fellows together with Fellows from other career and technical education fellowship programs funded by ECMC.
+In the fall of the Fellowship year, Fellows will also attend a CTE Collaborative convening.
+This convening is hosted by the ECMC Foundation and will bring ECMCF Fellows from the WW Higher Education Media Fellowship together with Fellows from other career and technical education fellowship programs funded by ECMC.
 Expenses for both these events will be covered by the WW Foundation.
 Fellows will also be required to provide brief, periodic progress updates about their project.